aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-08/lesson-01.md

 ## Setting up p5.js to run locally

+The first thing that you have to do for local development is to choose a text editor.

+{{<hint info>}}
-There are many options, feel free to explore them and choose the one that you like the most:
+There are many options, feel free to explore them and choose the one that you like the most.
+The text editor I recommend to use is Visual Studio Code.
+{{</hint>}}

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [Sublime Text](https://www.sublimetext.com/)